-You’re experiencing some swelling, swollen glands, swollen joints, edema.
+You’re experiencing some swelling, swollen glands, swollen joints and edema.

-If it’s an overflow of Pitta Dosha, then you’re feeling hot-headed, you’re losing your temper quicker than usual.
+If it’s an overflow of Pitta Dosha, then you’re feeling hot-headed and you’re losing your temper quicker than usual.

 You’re experiencing some inflammatory conditions like skin rashes and the onset of inflammatory skin issues.
 Your body has difficulty absorbing certain minerals like iron and you experience iron-deficiency.

 If it’s an overflow of Vata dosha, then you’re experiencing some anxiety and overwhelm, as well as lower back pain and joint stiffness.

 At this point, you’re in vital exhaustion mode…

 Ama is a term in Ayurvedic Medicine that describes the waste, toxins and impurities caused by faulty digestion and an erratic, fast-paced, intense or sedentary lifestyle.

 When Ama leaves the digestive system, it spreads into the rest of the body and affects organs and systems that are particularly vulnerable; like the head, heart, joints, bones and hormones.

 Migraines, joint pain, arthritis and cardio-vascular issues like hypertension, joint pain show up.

 Women start gaining weight, especially around the middle.